buildarr/buildarr/docs/usage.md

 * `buildarr <plugin-name> <command...>` - Ad-hoc commands defined by any loaded plugins

 !!! note

-    Every time Buildarr performs an update run, a metadata file called `secrets.json` is generated to store secrets information for every configured instance in the current directory.
-Ensure that you are running Buildarr in a folder that is not world-viewable, to avoid exposing secrets.
+    Every time Buildarr performs an update run, a file named `secrets.json` is created in the folder the configuration file is located.
+This file caches secrets metadata for every configured instance.

+    Ensure that the Buildarr configuration is located in a folder that is not world-viewable, to avoid exposing secrets.

-    If you are using the Docker image, ensure that the folder mounted as `/config` into the container has appropriately secure permissions.
+    If you are using Docker, ensure that the folder mounted as `/config` into the container has appropriately secure permissions.

+    The location of `secrets.json` can be configured using the `--secrets-file` command line option, or the [`buildarr.secrets_file_path` attribute](configuration.md#buildarr.config.buildarr.BuildarrConfig.secrets_file_path) in the configuration file.

 The verbosity of Buildarr logging output can be adjusted using the `--log-level` option.
 This option can also be set using the `$BUILDARR_LOG_LEVEL` environment variable.